It seems that there’s nothing Israel can do, or not do, to spare it from unfair critique in the news media.

 This is an outright falsehood.
 In truth, Israel is vaccinating all of its citizens, Jews and Arabs alike.
 For Israel’s Arab residents who self-identify as Palestinians, they are most certainly being vaccinated.
 It’s very simple, any non-citizens are not being vaccinated, but to spread the falsehood that Israel is discriminating against its Arab citizens and providing preferential health care for Jews is appalling.
 Palestinians in Gaza and areas of the west bank will be vaccinated under the health care of the Palestinian Ministry of Health, with perhaps the WHO’s assistance, and/or perhaps the Hamas terror group (unlikely though!)
 Importantly, this statement was not challenged by Ms. Kapelos.
 An on-air corrective is most certainly called for to set the record straight and one that doesn’t further muddy the waters and that is unambiguous about the truth of this situation.

 On CBC Radio’s The World This Weekend on January 9, the anchor orated a 1:40 segment about how the anti-Israel NGO Amnesty International accuses Israel of denying Palestinians the vaccine.
 The CBC show interviewed Saleh Hegazi, Amnesty International’s Middle East Deputy Director, who claimed Israel is an “occupying power” and that Israel is engaging in “institutionalized discrimination on Palestinians.”
 No rebuttal was featured by a pro-Israel source, nor was context provided.
+After HRC intervened, an on-air correction was aired on January 18.

 On CBC Radio’s The Current on January 8, Anchor Matt Galloway interviewed Israeli Dr. Nadav Dividovitch at Ben Gurion University and posed the following two questions: (see the 50-minute mark)